Facebook Pixel

 Overview of Amy Ayers

-On December 6, 1991, Amy had a regular day at school and was excited to have a sleepover that evening with her friends.
+On December 6, 1991, Amy had a normal day at school and was excited for a sleepover later that evening with her friends.

 Source: CBS News/AP Images

-Jennifer picked up Amy and Sarah and took them to the mall before her shift.
-Multiple witnesses say they saw two men sitting in a booth inside.
+Jennifer picked up Amy and Sarah and took them to the Northcross mall before her shift at the yogurt shop, returning on her 9:00 pm break to pick up the girls and bring them back to her workplace.
+The plan was for the younger girls to help the older two close the shop, and then they’d head back to Jennifer’s house for the sleepover.
+Back at the yogurt shop, multiple witnesses said they saw two men sitting in a booth inside.
 The last known customers left around 10:42 pm.
-They did not see Amy or Sarah but did see Eliza and Jennifer working diligently to close the store.
-A no-sale was rung up on the register at 11:03 pm.
-Law enforcement would also find that there was $540 missing from the register.
-Sometime between 11:03 pm and 11:48 pm, the crime took place.
+Witnesses did not mention seeing Amy or Sarah, but did see Eliza and Jennifer working diligently to close the store.
+A “no sale” was rung up on the register at 11:03 pm.
+During their investigation, law enforcement would also confirm that there was $540.00 missing from the register.
+Sometime between 11:03 pm and 11:47 pm, a shocking crime took place.

 Exterior of "I Cant Believe It's Yogurt" after the attack.
 Source: AP